 This site also has a great set of inspirational gallery walls in different styles – bohemian, light and airy, green, dramatic and tons more.
 If you choose one of their pre-set gallery walls you can also view to scale.

-Artfully allows you to design your own gallery wall, change mats, frames and even the background paint color.
+Artfully allows you to design your own gallery wall, change mats, frame styles, frame color and even the background paint color.
 It’s AMAZING!
 There’s even a tutorial.
 This is not a sponsored post, but I really dig this site.

 6.)
 Choose Frames and Mats